Noble-Lab/trans-C/README.md

 ### Dependencies
 trans-C is implemented in Python and uses the common numpy, sklearn, and scipy packages.
-Additionally, it relies on the iced and cooler packages, so make sure to install these dependencies (pip installed or conda install work effortlessly).
+Additionally, it relies on the iced and cooler packages, so make sure to install these dependencies (pip or conda install work effortlessly).